-The purpose of this e Community Design section is to outline urban design objectives and compatibility criteria to guide future development and .
-Urban design objectives and compatibility criteria contribute to the creation of liveable communities.
-The urban design principles and compatibility criteria and are referenced throughout the Official Plan, and .
-The urban design principles and compatibility criteria are intended to supplement the policies applicable to each land use designation, as set out in (Section 4Section 4Section 4) Land Use Designations.
-These policies in this section apply to all types of development in the Villages, Embrun Business Park, the Commercial Parks, and the the 417 Industrial Park.
+The purpose of this section is to outline urban design objectives and compatibility criteria to guide future development and contribute to the creation of liveable communities.
+The urban design principles and compatibility criteria are referenced throughout the Official Plan, and are intended to supplement the policies applicable to each land use designation, as set out in Section 4 Land Use Designations.
+The policies in this section apply to all types of development in the Villages, Embrun Business Park, and the 417 Industrial Park.